kamranahmedse/developer-roadmap/content/roadmaps/100-frontend/content/119-graphql/101-relay-modern.md

 # Relay modern

-Relay is a JavaScript framework for building data-driven React applications powered by GraphQL, designed from the ground up to be easy to use, extensible and, most of all, performant.
-Relay accomplishes this with static queries and ahead-of-time code generation.
+Relay is a JavaScript client used in the browser to fetch GraphQL data.
+It's a JavaScript framework developed by Facebook for managing and fetching data in React applications.
+It is built with scalability in mind in order to power complex applications like Facebook.
+The ultimate goal of GraphQL and Relay is to deliver instant UI-response interactions.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://relay.dev/docs/'>Introduction to Relay modern</BadgeLink>